Ken11514/AAE2004_t1_GP8/README.md

 </table>
 &nbsp;&nbsp;&nbsp;&nbsp;In grid format, all possabale path position are recognized as node, and can be assigned a weight to show the traveling cost, which show as follows.
 <br><br>
 <b>Step 1</b>, calculate the traveling cost form start point to its adjacent and diagonal notes.
 Then base on each node, calculate heuristic estimated cost, the displacement, between itself and end point.
-After combine the traveling cost and heuristic estimated cost, a weight of the node can be obtainted.The data are stored in a list of possable step.<br><br>
+After combine the traveling cost and heuristic estimated cost, a weight of the node can be obtainted.
+The data are stored in a list of possable step.<br><br>
 <b>Step 2</b>, select the lowest weight node from the list as repersenting the position of the <b>first</b> step apporaching to the End Point.
 Then append it to a list which recorded evey step it moved to.
 <br><br>
-<b>Step 3</b>, repeat Step 1 and Step 2 untill it reaches the End point, A list of the movement can be obtained.
+<b>Step 3</b>, repeat Step 1 and Step 2 until it reaches the End point, A list of the movement can be obtained.
 <br><br>
 <b>Step 4</b>, Track back from the list of movement, a route of shortest path can be viewed.<br><br>
 <table align='center'>